-CIMB's GSSIPS suite are detailed in the table below.
-All GSSIPS are reviewed and endorsed by the Sustainability Units regionally, before being submitted to Group Sustainability.
+CIMB's GSSIPS suite is detailed in the table below.
+All GSSIPS are identified and nominated by the Business Units through Relationship Managers or Business Teams, which are then reviewed and endorsed by the Sustainable Finance Business Teams (where available) and country level Sustainability Units regionally.

+Endorsed deals are then submitted to Group Sustainability for final validation and approval.
 For more complex transactions, approval from the Group Sustainability Council (GSC) will also be sought.

-Products that are recognised towards Group commitment are tracked as part of CIMB's Sustainable Finance Mobilised towards RM60 billion between 2021 - 2024.
+Products that are recognised towards the Group's commitment are tracked as part of CIMB's Sustainable Finance Mobilised towards RM100 billion between 2021 - 2024.